 Best AirPlay speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best AirPlay speakers you can buy in 2022.

 AirPlay speakers don't have to be made by Apple, although it does help.
-There are plenty of other five-star ways of streaming wireless music from an iPhone, iPad or Mac, though.
-AirPlay is also an effective way to do multi-room without getting locked into a single audio brand.
+There are plenty of other five-star ways of streaming wireless music from an iPhone, iPad or Mac, but AirPlay is an effective way to do multi-room without getting locked into a single audio brand.
 AirPlay is simple, and, while Bluetooth is ubiquitous, there are still advantages to choosing one of the best AirPlay speaker instead.

 Apple's streaming technology can stretch over a longer distance.
 AirPlay uses lossless compression rather than lossy Bluetooth, and the direct connection between the iOS device and the AirPlay speaker gives you control over both the volume of your speaker and the volume of your device.